 Cheap and simple, taking a spoonful of bicarbonate of soda every day is a surprisingly effective solution.
 Bicarbonate of soda helps to change the pH levels in the urine to avoid the acid properties that cause the burning sensation.

-There are some herbs that are thought to be effective in treating bladder infections, especially goldenseal and uva ursi.
+Some herbs are thought to be effective in treating bladder infections, especially goldenseal and uva ursi.
 However, if you decide to try these remedies, seek your doctor’s advice first as there may be side effects or interactions with existing medications.

 Maintaining good hygiene is essential to treating and preventing bladder infections.
 Sufferers should choose to shower rather than have a bath and should ensure that they always wipe from front to back after visiting the toilet to avoid introducing bacteria into the bladder.
 Underwear should be changed every day to keep the area as clean as possible.

 There are a number of measures that you can take to prevent bladder infections recurring:

 If left untreated, cystitis can lead to a kidney infection, which may cause serious permanent damage.
 Therefore, we recommend seeking medical treatment as soon as possible for your cystitis.
 Natural remedies are best used alongside the prescribed medical treatment for cystitis, to prevent further complications.
 However, if you have instead tried natural remedies, without prescription medication, and the remedies have not worked, you should seek medical attention as soon as possible.
-Often, antibiotics are required to clear up a bout of cystitis and these can only be obtained through a prescription.
+Often, antibiotics are required to clear up an episode of cystitis, and you can only get them through a prescription.
 If you’re suffering with cystitis, you can complete an online consultation and order your medication online if required.